Avaiga/taipy-doc/docs/tutorials/fundamentals/2_scenario_management_overview/index.md

 Taipy brings a suite of features to streamline data pipeline orchestration:

-- It registers each pipeline execution, enabling users to monitor KPIs over time and benchmark different runs providing *what-if* scenarios.
+- It registers each pipeline execution, enabling users to monitor KPIs over time and benchmark different runs, providing *what-if* scenarios.
 - Taipy includes ready-to-use UI components for pipeline interaction—allowing for the selection of inputs and parameters, execution and tracking of pipelines, and visualization of results.